-Another important use case comes from monitoring data that needs to be processed in streaming mode at ASCR Facilities.
-ASCR facilities including HPC centers and ESnet continuously monitor metrics on thousands of devices.
+Another important use case comes from monitoring data that needs to be processed in streaming mode at ASCR Facilities [WP16-10,WP16-24] ASCR facilities including HPC centers and ESnet, continuously monitor metrics on thousands of devices.
 This data is processed as streaming time-series using the current state-of-the-art technologies, and analyzed for both usage and utilization statistics as well as anomaly detection, debugging, and performance tuning.

 For example, NERSC has recently built up a cluster of over a dozen nodes to monitor many aspects of the Edison and new Cori supercomputers.
 The infrastructure uses RabbitMQ for routing messages coming from multiple locations in the supercomputing center, and ElasticSearch for real-time indexing, reporting, and data storage.
-Analysis functions such as streaming alerting can be built either on ElasticSearch or directly on RabbitMQ queues.
+Analysis functions such as streaming alerts can be built either on ElasticSearch or directly on RabbitMQ queues.
 The system handles millions of individual data points per hour and is built to move data from fast short-term storage, through spinning disk, to long-term archival.
-Also, ESnet has several streaming monitoring systems currently collecting and handling a large volume of monitoring data at all levels of the networking stack.
-For example, ESnet runs esmond software [21], a system for collecting, storing, visualizing and analyzing large sets of timeseries data.
-Esmond stores raw data to Cassandra while performing on-the-fly summarization, and puts descriptive metadata in SQL for easier ad hoc querying.
-The ESxSNMP system [22] performs similar functions for ESnet SNMP counters from across the network.
+Also, ESnet has several network monitoring systems currently collecting and handling a large volume of monitoring data at all levels of the networking stack.
+For example, ESnet runs the esmond software [21], a system for collecting, storing, visualizing and analyzing large sets of time- series data.
+Esmond stores raw data to Cassandra while performing on-the- fly summarization, and puts descriptive metadata in SQL for easier ad hoc querying.

+The ESxSNMP system [22] performs similar functions for ESnet Simple Network Management Protocol (SNMP) counters from across the network.